geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 But justice, when it bids my ghost endure<br>
 Its doom of torment, shall proclaim thee pure,—<br>
 Abandon’d, sought so long, and known too late,—<br>
-It was not thou that seal’d Alasia’s fate.”
+It was not thou that seal’d Alasia’s fate.”<br>
 &emsp;Around his neck she hung, to hide the strife,<br>
 The last convulsion of contending life;<br>
 Nor sigh nor groan her parting tortures tell,<br>